Guide: Installing the test bed for development use

 Step 4: Test your installation

-To test your installation you can log into the test bed’s user interface using the default administrator account.
+To test your installation log into the test bed using the default administrator account.

 Open a browser window and navigate to http://localhost:9000

 (assuming Docker is running natively on your localhost).
-If the installation was successful you
+You

 You can now also try to log into the test bed using the default administrator account.
 To do this click on the Click to log in button at which point you should see the test bed’s login page: